elifoglu/rk61/README.md

 --- img will be here ---

 ## Problems

-- On terminal, I am unable to use Enter using super + w combination.
+- On terminal, I am unable to use Enter using Super + W combination.
 It does nothing.
-- When computer is locked, I am again unable to use Enter using super + w combination.
+- When computer is locked, I am unable to use Enter using Super + W combination.
-- When using search module of Ubuntu, I cannot use any of combinations done with Autokey.
+- When using the search module of Ubuntu, I cannot use any of the combinations done with Autokey.